-One of Dr. Diamond’s classmates from the Amsterdam High School Class of 1969 and another long time friend of mine also would have celebrated a birthday today.
-Bob Fetterly passed away in January of last year after a long and very difficult illness.
-Nobody loved his community more than he loved Amsterdam and fortunately for all of us, he was always willing to do whatever he could to make this a better place to raise our families.
+Yet another Amsterdam High School Class of 1969 member and another long time friend of mine would have also celebrated a birthday today.
+Bob Fetterly passed away in January of 2014 after a long and very difficult illness.
+Nobody loved his community more than Bob loved Amsterdam and fortunately for all of us, he was always willing to do whatever he could to make this a better place to raise our families.
 To describe just a few examples, he served on the Boards of the Greater Amsterdam School District, Liberty Enterprises, Montgomery County Industrial Development Agency, the YMCA and the Amsterdam Waterfront Commission.